Welcome to our guide showcasing the most popular types of patios including pros & cons and design ideas.

 Flagstone Patios

 On average, a professional installation of a flagstone patio costs around $12 to $28 per square foot.
 Most homeowners choose to have a professional install their patio when they use flagstone because unlike an option like brick, it’s harder to place pieces together.
-A professional can have the job done quickly and you won’t need to worry about uneven spacing.
-If you’re pretty handy and want to do the installation yourself, the material alone will probably cost around $3 to $10 per square foot.

 When you are choosing flagstone, there are plenty of options.
 While you can definitely find almost all of these options online, if you choose something local, it’s far more likely to fit in seamlessly with the environment of your yard.

-Another distinction when it comes to flagstones whether to use flat stones or uneven ones.
-While uneven flagstones have a natural charm, there are some drawbacks.
-Mainly, it can be hard for some to navigate uneven terrain.
-In the case that you are worried about items such as wheelchairs or walkers or even someone just tripping, you might want to consider a flat option.
+Mainly, it can be hard for some to navigate the uneven terrain, and this could impact the choice of patio materials.
+In the case that you are worried about items such as wheelchairs or walkers or even someone just tripping, you might want to consider a flat option like pavers, which can still offer an attractive structure for walkways and garden spaces.

 On the topic of the sun, there are some weather drawbacks of flagstone.
 When the sun is beating down on it, it’s going to get pretty hot underfoot.
-When it rains, your flagstone will get slippery to navigate as well.
-That being said, flagstone performs structurally well in almost any environment.

-The maintenance of flagstone is rather simple as well.
-Generally, all you need to do regularly is to sweep away debris that would stain the stones or cause mold growth.
 When mold does grow, bleach can take care of it quickly and harsher chemicals can be used for rust and grease.
 You might also see that your flagstone needs to be adjusted if it’s set in sand.
 Flagstone set in concrete doesn’t have this problem.

 Gravel Patios